nuhaminae/Change-Point-Analysis-and-Statistical-Modelling-of-Time-Series-Data/README.md

 ## Project Status

-The project is underway.
-Follow the [commit history](https://github.com/nuhaminae/Change-Point-Analysis-and-Statistical-Modelling-of-Time-Series-Data).
+The project is completed.
+Check the [commit history](https://github.com/nuhaminae/Change-Point-Analysis-and-Statistical-Modelling-of-Time-Series-Data).